-86. Logistics.
+87. Logistics.
 NDMA prepares itself for rationalized response.
 Normal maintenance of stocks as per annual disaster management calendar.
 It shows seasonal disasters peculiar to all geographical zone of Pakistan.
-Accordingly, NDMA warehouses, which are located and placed in close proximity of most vulnerable zones.

-Comprehensive archived system for logistic management and clear delineation of responsibilities has been formulized.
-Local area governments are 1st & 2nd Tier Responders, directed by NDMA to raise and maintain
+Accordingly, NDMA delineation of responsibilities has been formulized.
+Local area governments are 1st & 2nd Tier Responders, directed by NDMA to raise and maintain logistic stocks mostly non-perishable.
+NDMA would come in as 3rd Tier Responder for national reserve stocks and coordinated from global resource providers.